Macau at the 2018 Asian Games

 Macau, China participated at the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.
-The country have prepared more than 120 athletes to compete in 16 event at the Games.
+The territory have prepared more than 120 athletes to compete in 16 event at the Games.
 Macau announced its team of 110 athletes and 56 officials, medical staff, team leaders, coaches, that will take part in 16 competitions: swimming, diving, artistic swimming, athletics, badminton, bowling, boxing, canoeing, cycling, fencing, golf, judo, karate, squash, table tennis, taekwondo, triathlon, and wushu.

 Medalists

 The following Macau competitors won medals at the Games.